J. Wellington Wimpy: Character

-Wimpy is Popeye's friend, and plays the role of “straight man” to Popeye.
+Wimpy is Popeye's friend, and he plays the role of a self-centered foil to Popeye.
 Wimpy is a soft-spoken romantic, intelligent and educated, a lazy coward, a miser, and a glutton.
-He is a scam artist, and almost a tramp, but pretends to have high social status.
+He is a scam artist, and frequently bereft of either cash or lodging (due to both his lethargy and voracious appetite), but frequently feigns high social status (sporadically, and possibly inaccurately, referring to himself as a former college alumnus).
 Besides mooching hamburgers, he also picks up discarded cigars.
 Popeye often tries to reform Wimpy's character, but Wimpy never reforms.

-Hamburgers are Wimpy's all-time favorite food, and he is usually seen carrying or eating one or more at a time – e.g., in Popeye the Sailor Meets Sindbad the Sailor he is seen grinding meat or eating burgers almost the entire time – however, he is usually too cheap to pay for them himself.
+Hamburgers are Wimpy's all-time favorite food, and he is usually seen carrying or eating one or more at a time – e.g., in Popeye the Sailor Meets Sindbad the Sailor he is seen grinding meat or eating burgers almost the entire time – however, he is usually too cheap or bankrupt to pay for them himself.
 A recurring joke involves Wimpy's attempts to con other patrons of the diner owned by Rough House into buying his meal for him.
 His best-known catchphrase started in 1931 as, "Cook me up a hamburger.
 I'll pay you Tuesday."
-In 1932, this then became the famous "I'll gladly pay you Tuesday for a hamburger today".
+In March 1932, this then became the famous "I'll gladly pay you Tuesday for a hamburger today".
+The phrase is now commonly used to illustrate financial irresponsibility and still appears in modern comedies such as The Drew Carey Show and The Office.
+The initial part of the phrase was the title of Episode 6 of the fourth season of Cheers "I'll Gladly Pay You Tuesday.".
+The phrase was slightly altered in the 1957 animated short "Spree Lunch" to "I'll have a hamburger, for which I will gladly pay you Tuesday."

 Rough House explains why Wimpy is able to get away with this tactic in one strip, stating that "He never comes around on Tuesday".
 Rough House once suffered a mental breakdown from Wimpy's shenanigans, and demanded that Wimpy be kept out of his hospital room.
 Wimpy disobeyed this command, resulting in a rare altercation with Popeye.
-The phrase was also slightly altered in the episode "Spree Lunch" to "I'll have a hamburger, for which I will gladly pay you Tuesday."
-This phrase is now commonly used to illustrate financial irresponsibility and still appears in modern comedies such as The Drew Carey Show and The Office.
-The initial part of the phrase was even the title of Episode 6 of the fourth season of Cheers "I'll Gladly Pay You Tuesday."

 In Robert Altman's 1980 live-action musical film Popeye, where Wimpy was played by veteran character actor Paul Dooley, one of Harry Nilsson's original songs, "Everything Is Food", featured Dooley singing the catch-phrase, as he took a hamburger, as "I would gladly pay you Tuesday for a hamburger today."
 The response from the chorus, as they reclaimed the same hamburger from him, uneaten, was "He would gladly pay you Tuesday for a hamburger today."
 Later in the film, a sign in a restaurant reads "Positively NO CREDIT.
-This means YOU, Wimpy."
+Especially you, Wimpy!"